MidnightDreamerX17/skill20/Magic/README.md

 Any amount of damage during the spellcasting will force a skill check to maintain concentration.
 The difficulty is 10 + the Experience Level of the one who did the damage to the spellcaster.
 On a success, the spell is not interrupted.
 On a failure, the spell is interrupted, but the spell energy is not expended.

-## What is the caster level?
+### What is the caster level?

-It is the experience level of the caster.
-The full term "caster experience level" is used as often as possible to make this clear.
-Any stray mentions of "caster level" should be interpreted as "caster experience level".
+It is the lowest of:

+- The caster's experience level
+- The caster's relevant magical potential skill
+- The caster's relevant magical power skill

+**Example:** A person's experience level is 5, Wizard Potential (INT) skill level is 7, and Wizard Power (INT) skill level is 4.
+This person's caster level for wizard magic is 4, because that is the lowest of the three numbers.

+### What is the save difficulty?

+The difficulty to save against a magic spell is equal to 10 + caster level + caster's attribute modifier.

+**Example:** A person casts *Bane*.
+This person's caster level is 5, and Wisdom is 14.
+The spellcasting of *Bane* therefore requires a Wisdom save at difficulty 17 (base 10, +5 from caster level, +2 from Wisdom modifier).

 ## Converting Spells to Map-less Combat